 A bob cut looks great whatever your natural texture but it is also a style that can be blow-dried smooth with a gentle boar bristle brush like the T3 Volume 2.0 Round Brush.

 In the final season of her acclaimed show ‘Fleabag’, Phoebe Waller-Bridge proclaimed, “Hair is everything.
 We wish it wasn’t, so we could actually think about something else occasionally, but it is.
 It’s the difference between a good day and a bad day.
 We’re meant to think that it’s a symbol of power.”
 She’s not wrong and she proved the power of a incredible hair at the Golden Globe awards where she paired sharp tailoring with a short crop of curls.

 Waller-Bridge is evidence that short hair is versatile; you can wear it slick and wet-look as she demonstrated at the SAG awards, or you can wear it with a nonchalant edge as she did at the Golden Globes.
 The cut is crucial; at the back it grazes the nape of the neck while the crown and fringe has been allowed to grow longer.

-Waller-Bridge’s hairstylist Dennis Gots created her curls with a hairdryer and round-barreled brush but that requires some skill.
-Keep things simpler with the T3 Tousled Waves Tapered Barrel and a small amount of Rahua Freestyle Texturizer worked through with fingertips to create separation.
+Styling Tip: Waller-Bridge’s hairstylist Dennis Gots created her curls with a hairdryer and round-barrelled brush but that requires some skill.
+Keep things simpler with the T3 Tousled Waves Tapered Barrel and a small amount of Oribe’s Star Glow Styling Wax worked through with fingertips to create separation.